Social Media Marketing

-Facebook is currently king of the social media family and was an early innovator in the market.
-Free access for personal and business users and a massive user base means that the reach possible through Facebook is second to none.
-Marketing on Facebook can be very successful and brand “tribes” have been created by the likes of Apple and other leading brands.
-For small business owners a free business page can be used for customers to share and like pages.
-By having customers share your page it is possible to quickly build a type of referral engine where people are more likely to engage with businesses shared by trusted others.
-Facebook also gives the business owner opportunities to keep customers up to date with the launch of new products and offers.
+Facebook is currently king of the social media family, a massive user base means that the reach possible through Facebook is still second to none.
+Brand “tribes” have been created by the likes of Apple and other leading brands but for small business owners a free business page can also be used for customers to share and like pages.
+People are more likely to engage with businesses shared by trusted others.
+Facebook gives the business owner opportunities to keep customers up to date with the launch of new products and offers.

 Pinterest has been growing steadily and is now a powerful visual channel for displaying and spreading product information.
 With a high majority of its users female Pinterest is an ideal marketing channel for fashion, homewares and other female dominated markets.
 Users can pin things they like from other users creating a complex web of items often organised in virtual “mood boards” in the users dashboard.